 Peptides 101

 Peptides are short chains of amino acids.
 If proteins are long sentences, peptides are shorter phrases.
 Many peptides in the body act like signals.
-They can nudge appetite, inflammation, tissue repair, and hormone release.
+They can nudge appetite, inflammation, tissue repair, pigmentation, and hormone release.

 That signal framing is why peptides keep showing up in health conversations.
 They sound like levers.
+The hard part is knowing when a lever is a regulated medicine, an early research lead, a cosmetic ingredient, or just marketing.

 Why people are paying attention now